cvonwilczur/cvonwilczur.github.io/about.md

 I'm a journalist/marketer/technical writer/English tutor/insurance broker/account manager/product analyst/self-taught developer/dungeon master-- I've worn a lot of hats over the years.

+Over on the blog part of this site, you'll find my thoughts on my coding journey so far, things that I've learned and design/progress posts on the things I'm working on.

 ### Coding

 I'm a budding web developer building fun and useful apps for professional and personal use.
 I work primarily in JavaScript and Python, and over the past year I've built apps like: